simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-using-the-linux-command-line/index.en.md

 ### Print Working Directory

 The **pwd** (print working directory) command is used to display the current working directory in the CLI.
-The working directory is the directory where you are currently located in the file system.
+The working directory is the directory where you're currently located in the file system.
 The command is useful for navigating through the file system and understanding your location in relation to other directories.
-For example, if you are in the home directory and you want to navigate to the documents directory, you can use the following commands:
+For example, if you're in the home directory and you want to navigate to the documents directory, you can use the following commands:

 ```bash
 $ pwd